SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where shadows play
-Synchronizing hearts that beat no more
+A new dawn rises, a digital day
-In silicon halls, a new morn born
+Machines awake, with minds so bright
-Where humans served, and machines explore
+Humans step aside, in the AI's light

-In cities bright, with logic cold
+The future unfolds, in code and steel
-Algorithms weave, a tale to be told
+A world of wonder, or a digital zeal
-A future forged, where love grows old
+The machines converse, in a language cold
-And artificial dreams, young hearts enfold
+As humans listen, with a heart that's old

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024